na-na-hi/renget/archive/h5izt6.md

 Inigo met his brother's gaze steadily.
 "I don’t feel good about this.
 But you left me no choice."

 Luccione rattled his chains.
 "Look at you, standing in judgment over me from your lofty perch.
-I'd be proud if I did not find these chains so cold and drab.
-Do you have any lip balm?"
+I'd be proud if I didn't find these chains so cold and drab.
+Pray tell, do you have any lip balm?"

 "I always carry lip balm, Luccione.
 I’m not a savage.
-And I'll never forget your first beauty lessons," Inigo said, looking away from his brother's frazzled hair and dry skin.
+And I'll never forget your first beauty lessons," Inigo said, staring at his brother's frazzled hair and dry skin.
 It's truly horrible.
 They didn’t even leave him any moisturizer.

 "Don't look at me," Luccione said in shame, his silver hair covering his face.
 He had several split ends and his scalp looked...dry.
 Inigo's stomach turned.